EricLangezaal/Blip2-GPT3-Fusion/readme.md

 ```

 ## 2. Downloading datasets
-By default the Lavis library is able to download the VQAV2, OKVQA and GQA datasets whenever it needs them.
+By default the Lavis library is able to download the VQAV2, OK-VQA and GQA datasets whenever it needs them.
 It will however attempt to do so in a root level folder, which will often lead to permission issues (for example on the Lisa cluster).
-As such, we created custom scripts to download all datasets to legal locations in our ecosystem.
+As such, we created custom scripts to download all datasets to legal locations in our filesystem.

-To download the VQA/OKVQA dataset (which share the same images), please move to the `src/data/` folder and run:
+To download the VQAV2/OK-VQA dataset (which share the same images), please move to the `src/data/` folder and run:
 ```bash
 download_coco.py
 ```